-> The integration of Phone System into your cloud experience, provides the tools to face the challenges that comes along with remote work.
+The integration of Phone System into your cloud experience provides the tools to face the challenges that come along with remote work.
 The pandemic exposed the lack of preparation for remote work within many organizations.
 Day-to-day operations had to continue off-site, so companies had to quickly adapt to flexible communication solutions such as: Microsoft Teams.

-> Teams has been the best option for companies as it provides an all-in-one solution, empowering teamwork, collaboration, and communication.
+Teams have been the best option for companies as they provide an all-in-one solution, empowering teamwork, collaboration, and communication.

-> Can Microsoft Teams replace a tradicitonal Phone System?
+Can Microsoft Teams replace a traditional Phone System?

-> Yes it can.
+Yes, it can.
 Through its routing capabilities, organizations enable their users to make and receive PSTN calls without leaving their Microsoft Teams environment.
-This makes easier and more seamless for your employees to interact with each other, customers, and partners.
+This makes it easier and more seamless for your employees to interact with each other, customers, and partners.

-> Calls between users in your organization are handled internally within Phone System, and never go to the Public Switched Telephone Network.
+Calls between users in your organization are handled internally within Phone System, and never go to the Public Switched Telephone Network.
 This applies to calls between users in your organization located in different geographical areas.

 For calls outside your organization, Microsoft provides multiple options for connecting Phone System to the Public Switched Telephone Network (PSTN).

 Migrating from traditional PBX/Voice services to Microsoft UCaaS is a strategic decision that has to come through with the right planning.
 We recommend you have an ally who can accompany you throughout this transition and let your IT team focus on business innovation.